-As an ILP volunteer in Russia, Ukraine, and Lithuania you'll spend about four hours a day playing with young children and speaking to them entirely in English.
-No Russian is required!
+As an ILP volunteer, you'll spend about four hours a day playing with young children and speaking to them entirely in English.
+No foreign language is required!
 But what about the rest of your day?
 I have a feeling you'll want to get out and explore your new home around you.
 Speaking even a little bit of Russian will help you to have more meaningful experiences while living abroad.

 Russian is spoken in more countries than just Russia.
-If you're headed to Lithuania or Ukraine you might want to think about learning a little bit!
+If you're headed to go serve abroad in Lithuania or Ukraine you might want to think about learning a little bit!
 Lithuanian is the official language in Lithuania and Ukrainian is the official language in Ukraine, but there are many languages spoken in those countries and Russian is a big one you will encounter from time to time.

 Must know phrases: